Venustulus: Paleoecology

 The oceans that covered Waukesha were a diverse and bustling ecosystem that housed a variety of strange fauna.
-Arthropods like Venustulus were abundant and diverse with many species of trilobites, a possible cheloniellid, a thylacocephalan, multiple myriapods, phyllocarids, and several arthropods like Parioscorpio and the "butterfly animal" being enigmatic in their taxonomy.
+Arthropods like Venustulus were abundant and diverse with many species of trilobites, a possible cheloniellid, a thylacocephalan, phyllocarids, and several arthropods like Parioscorpio and the "butterfly animal" being enigmatic in their taxonomy.
 Also inhabiting the area were multiple soft-bodied animals like annelid worms and lobopodians.
 Multiple chordates also lived in the area evidenced by fossils including an extremely rare body fossil of the conodont Panderodus.
-Bizarrely, animals like brachiopods, cephalopods, clams, snails and crinoids, which are common in most Silurian environments, are rarely found in this biota, but conulariids are still somewhat common.
+Bizarrely, animals like brachiopods, cephalopods, clams, snails, crinoids, and sponges which are common in most Silurian environments, are rarely found in this biota, but conulariids are still somewhat common.
 Interestingly it seems there could be another possible synziphosuran from the same deposits as Venustulus, but the fossils are too fragmentary to consider it a unique genus.